Jonathan0137/Weather_App_Nodejs/README.md

     1. Clone the project to a folder
     2. Make sure you have node js installed
     3. cd to the project folder
+    4. Make sure you change your API_Key in .env_sample file to your own api key and rename the file to .env
-    4. run "node index.js " follow by the location you want to search for
+    5. run "node index.js " follow by the location you want to search for
         ex: node index.js London,uk